*UPDATED JANUARY 1, 2021 | Post microneedling - when to add skincare and devices in to your routine

 Peptide Night Cream by DRMTLGY (despite saying night it is perfectly fine during the day as long as you wear sunscreen)

-(Use Code Penny20 to get 20% off this moisturizer...It is $42 for 2+ oz and with the discount it is super reasonable.
+(Use code M9HH1 for 20% off this moisturizer...It is $42 for 2+ oz and with the discount it is super reasonable.
 SO good!!)